rbontekoe/BAWJ/docs/src/blog.md

 ### 09/09/2020 - Solved the Triple Back Ticks Problem

-If you want to display (triple back ticks)[https://meta.stackexchange.com/questions/82718/how-do-i-escape-a-backtick-within-in-line-code-in-markdown] in a text block enclose it between four back ticks.
+If you want to display [triple back ticks](https://meta.stackexchange.com/questions/82718/how-do-i-escape-a-backtick-within-in-line-code-in-markdown) in a text block enclose it between four back ticks.
 I updated chapter 4.

-I aecided to extend section 1 with a chapter about Documenter.jl the reason I searched again for a solution of the back ticks.
+I decided to extend section 1 with a chapter about Documenter.jl the reason I searched again for a solution of the back ticks.

 ### 08/20/2020 - Finished Section 1